sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 }
 {% endhighlight %}

-As you can see, the above JavaScript looks a little more strutured which will make it easier when we want to parse it.
-So I developed a parser that will also generate the GWT serialized string for these non-obfuscated cache files.
+<p class="cn" markdown="1">As you can see, the above JavaScript looks a little more strutured which will make it easier when we want to parse it.
+So I developed a parser that will also generate the GWT serialized string for these non-obfuscated cache files.</p>

 ### <a id="parse"></a>Parsing